-What Are UVA and UVB?
+What Are UVA And UVB?

 In the wild, turtles don’t bask in the sun merely for the heat.
 The sun acts as their only source of ultraviolet rays.

 UVA is essential for turtles to regulate their feeding, mating, besides other everyday activities.
 Turtles that don’t get enough supply of it might suffer from a wide array of problems.

 UVB, on the other hand, is more specific.
 It’s the only way with which turtles can create vitamin D, which is essential for calcium uptake.

 Which Wattage Should You Get?

-Lamp wattage is the main technical specification that relates to the amount of light and heat that a lamp can produce.
+Lamp wattage is the main technical specification that relates to the amount of light and heat that a turtle heat lamp can produce.

-The lamp height, for instance, plays an important rule.
+The lamp height, for instance, plays an important role.
 Moving your light closer to the basking platform will soar up the heat, and the opposite applies.

-Compact vs. Tubular Bulbs
+Compact Vs Tubular Bulbs

 This is probably the most famous question that we receive, “should I opt for a compact or a tubular bulb?”
-Well, it depends.

 Tubular bulbs, on the contrary, are intended to cover larger setups.
 They’re not the best in terms of heat capacity, though.

-Best UVB Light For Turtles
+Best Heat Lamp For Turtles